jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 - Event Subscriber

 In Facebook Flux some objects take on more than one role.
 This is perfectly reasonable to do!
-When we encounter other Flux implementations, we can also discuss them using the different object roles in CQRS.
+When we encounter other Flux implementations, we could also discuss them using the different object roles in CQRS.

+Does this mean we should buy books and materials about CQRS and become experts on that?
+Not necessarily.
+But I think it is interesting to see how some of these old concepts are becoming new again.

 ### Further Readings